Duo Dolce to Perform Friday at 7:30 p.m.

 September 4, 2010

-September 4, 2010, Greencastle, Ind. — Duo Dolce -- comprised of DePauw faculty cellist Yeon-Ji Yun, and guest pianist Phoenix Park-Kim -- will perform a delightful repertoire of music on Friday evening, September 10.
+September 4, 2010, Greencastle, Ind. — Duo Dolce -- composed of DePauw faculty cellist Yeon-Ji Yun, and guest pianist Phoenix Park-Kim -- will perform a delightful repertoire of music on Friday evening, September 10.
 The concert, featuring selections by Beethoven, Schubert, Brahms, and Saint-Saëns, will be held in the Green Center for the Performing Arts' Thompson Recital Hall at 7:30 p.m.
 The program is presented free of admission charge and is open to the public.

 Yeon-Ji Yun is an active soloist, recitalist, chamber musician and clinician and a member of the DePauw School of Music faculty.
 In her most recent concert tour, Yun traveled to Asia where her performances in China, Hong Kong, Japan and South Korea included a series of popular master classes and concerts.
 In 2008, Yun's performance of three Brahms cello sonatas with pianist Nariaki Sugiura was lauded a huge success as was a 2007 performance of the "Walton Concerto."